 - Drain juice from clams into a 6-quart saucepan or stockpot over medium heat.
 Add the onions, celery, potatoes and carrots.
 If needed, add water to cover the vegetables, and simmer over medium heat until tender.

 - Meanwhile, in a 2-quart saucepan, melt the butter over medium heat.
 Whisk in flour until smooth.
 Cook for 1-2 minutes, until bubbly.
-Gradually whisk in half-and-half, about 1 cup at a time, and keep whisking until thick and smooth.
+Gradually whisk in half-and-half, 1 cup at a time, and keep whisking until soup is thick and smooth.